jhlagado/esential-repo/README.md

-# Esential - ECMAScripten - Support for writing WebAssembly with Javascript
+# Esential - Support for writing WebAssembly with Javascript

+Here is your ECMAScripten

 ## Running with experimental switches